chobbledotcom/chobble-site/src/services/technical-advice.md

 - **No Agenda:** We won't push you towards particular solutions or technologies
 - **Plain English:** Clear, jargon-free explanations
-- **Ethical Focus:** Special rates for charities and good causes
 - **Practical Solutions:** Focus on what actually works for your situation
 - **Knowledge Transfer:** We teach as well as advise

 ## Areas We Cover

-- Website platforms (WordPress, Squarespace, static sites)
+- Website platforms (WordPress, Squarespace, Wix, static sites)
 - Computer security and maintenance
 - DNS and domain management
 - Email and collaboration tools